amanrai31/JavaScript/02ObjFunc/README1.md

 ### Global objects

-The global object is the top-level object in JavaScript that provides access to global variables, functions, and built-in constructors.
+The global Object is the top-level object in JavaScript that provides access to global variables, functions, and built-in constructors.

 - In browsers: ```window``` is the global object.
 In Node.js: ```global``` is the global object.